-Design informs how we navigate and interact with the world.
-Yet much of today’s design infrastructure is still based on fairly narrow assumptions about race, gender, sexual orientation, nationality, language, cultural background, and socioeconomic status—often reflecting the perspectives of the people who originally built it.
+Design guides how we navigate and interact with the world around us.
+Yet much of today’s design infrastructure is still based on fairly narrow assumptions about race, gender, sexual orientation, nationality, language, socioeconomic status (to name a few)—often reflecting the perspectives of the people who originally built it.
 Through inclusive design practices, we have an opportunity to learn new perspectives from people—including LGBTQ, BIPOC, and other marginalised communities—who have redefined that infrastructure on their own terms.
 This course offers an opportunity to consider unfamiliar perspectives, see how they interact with design practice, and learn how to apply them to design challenges in order to arrive at more inclusive solutions.

 Prerequisites